jsinger67/parol/docs/Tutorial.md

   * GOTO
   * Assignments
 * Expressions
   * Arithmetic expressions with Addition, Subtraction, Multiplication and Division as well as using parenthesis
   * Comparison expressions
+  * Logical expressions
 * BASIC commands
   * PRINT/?
   * STOP